shevek1312 banner

 How shevek1312 runs games

-Here's some common themes for my groups: Roleplay Focus - Players work to move the story forward through strong choices in dynamic worlds.
-Less-than-linear stories that have sidequests for everyone.
+Here's some common themes for my groups: Roleplay Focus - Players drive the story through meaningful choices in a world that responds to them.
+Storylines are personal - every character has threads worth pulling, not just the main quest.
 Content doesn't happen to you - you are the content.
-Choices, Choices - A wide selection of personally vetted player options and a community culture that supports (frivolous) spending of resources that can take us beyond "HP bar goes to zero".
-Emergent play - An approach where we play to find out!
-Challenging our definitions of creative play is great exercise for the heart and brain.
+Choices, Choices - A wide selection of personally vetted player options, and a table culture that actively encourages you to use them.
+Spell slots are for spending.
+Abilities are for using.
+We've moved well beyond "HP bar goes to zero" as the definition of a good session.
+Emergent Play - We play to find out.
+The story isn't pre-written, it emerges from what your characters want, fear, and choose.
+That uncertainty is the point.
 Grit.
-Tactics. - Wily rivals, unique challenges, and interactive environments to elevate encounters.
-Social Contract ➕Collaborative storytelling ❌No PVP (okay maybe a cheeky insight check) ✔️There's no stupid questions 🛡️ Safe and inclusive tables 🏳️🌈 LGBTQIA+ & Neurodivergent Friendly (♾️🦋GM) VTT Experience + Assets 🧰Playtested + vetted 3rd party content 📜Motley maps of every taste 🐉Much more than bog standard monsters 🎶Curated playlists and dynamic soundscapes 🛠️Premium DnDBeyond with all content 🛑No AI theft machine content Overall Style 🌟Let's find out WHO your character is 🎞️Cinematic storytelling 🏰 Responsive worlds 🤝We're here to tell a story - I'm here to help!
-Community Benefits 🖼️PC portraits and custom token art 🟪Cameos in ongoing adventures 👥A community of like-minded adventurers Frequently Asked Questions: I'm signing up for a game that takes place today - Can I play today/tonight?
-Unfortunately I'm not a "right now" GM.
-If we're gonna spend time playing for as long most folks stay in the community I'd like to spend some time getting to know you ahead of admitting you into the community, but I will get you setup by next session.
-Can I audit/sit-in/listen to a game session to see if it's for me?
-Space at the table is a privilege of folks that have signed up for a game and gone through onboarding, and that space is important to maintain.
+Tactics. - Wily rivals, unique challenges, and interactive environments that make the moments of conflict feel earned.
+Social Contract ➕ Collaborative storytelling ❌ No PVP (okay maybe a cheeky insight check) ✔️ There's no stupid questions 🛡️ Safe and inclusive tables 🏳️🌈 LGBTQIA+ & Neurodivergent Friendly (♾️🦋 GM) VTT Experience + Assets 🧰 Playtested and vetted 3rd party content 📜 Motley maps of every taste 🐉 Much more than bog standard monsters 🎶 Curated playlists and dynamic soundscapes 🛠️ Premium D&D Beyond with all content 🛑 No AI theft machine content Overall Style 🌟 Let's find out WHO your character is 🎞️ Cinematic storytelling 🏰 Responsive worlds 🤝 We're here to tell a story - I'm here to help Community Benefits 🖼️ PC portraits and custom token art 🟪 Your character exists beyond your table - NPCs, legends, and ghosts of past adventures live on across the community's ongoing stories 👥 A community of like-minded adventurers Frequently Asked Questions I'm signing up for a game that takes place today - can I play tonight?
+I'm not a "right now" GM.
+I'd like to spend some time getting to know you before bringing you into the community, but I'll have you set up by next session.
+Can I audit or sit in on a session to see if it's for me?
+Space at the table belongs to players who've signed up and gone through onboarding - that space matters, and I keep it protected.
 How much combat can I expect?
-To be honest if this is at the top of your list you may need to reconsider.
-Can my character be evil/difficult to work with?
-This is more of a decision I make when creating a listing and considering player chemistry than an on-the-fly proposition, so no. Hey I have a homebrew thing I REALLY wanna play...
-Nothing personal kid *teleports behind you* but I have plenty of playtested and well-designed options that I've seen in action over the years.
+If that's at the top of your list, this probably isn't your table.
+Please scroll on.
+Can my character be evil or difficult to work with?
+Player chemistry is something I think about carefully when putting a table together - it's not an on-the-fly decision, so the short answer is no. Hey, I have a homebrew thing I REALLY want to play...
+Nothing personal kid *teleports behind you* - I have years of playtested, well-designed options that I've seen in action.
+We're covered.

 Featured Prompts